What You Will Learn

 d.
 What recommendations would you make to detect these intruders in our network again?

-- Bring/install any other forensic tool you feel could be useful (Splunk, EDR, EnCase, FTK, etc).
-For the final challenge at the end of the course, you can utilize any forensic tool, including commercial capabilities, to help you and your team.
+Bring/install any other forensic tool you feel could be useful (Splunk, EnCase, FTK, etc).
+For the final challenge at the end of the course, you can utilize any forensic tool to help you and your team perform the analysis, including commercial capabilities.
 If you have any dongles, licensed software, etc., you are free to use them.

-- Please do not use the version of the SIFT Workstation downloaded from the Internet.
+Please do not plan to use the version of the SIFT Workstation downloaded from the Internet.
 We will provide you with a version specifically configured for the FOR508 materials on Day 1 of the course.

 If you have additional questions about the laptop specifications, please contact firstname.lastname@example.org.